rosik/duck-story/ARCHITECTURE.md

 ## Core Requirements

 - Start screen with atmospheric 3D scene
-- Clouds as white parallelepipeds drifting away from camera and slightly right
+- Clouds as white boxes drifting away from camera and slightly right
-- Infinite green ground plane
+- Infinite green ground plane (represented by a large circle)
 - Gradient sky (light blue to white)
 - Camera with gentle swaying motion
 - Interactive "START" button with hover animations